sfdeloach/learn-angular/README.md

 # learn-angular

-Collection of work from Udemy's Angular 4 - The complete guide by Maximilian Schwarzmüller
+Collection of work from Udemy's Angular 5 - The complete guide by Maximilian Schwarzmüller

 From the [website](https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview):

-> Master Angular (both Angular 4 and Angular 2) and build awesome, reactive web apps with the successor of Angular.js
+> Master Angular (both Angular 5, 4 and 2) and build awesome, reactive web apps with the successor of Angular.js

 ---
 ## Contents